pharo-nosql/OmniBase/README.md

 OmniBase
 ========

 OmniBase is a Smalltalk efficient object repository.
 Based on [BTrees](http://en.wikipedia.org/wiki/B-tree) and the filesystem, it has full [ACID](http://en.wikipedia.org/wiki/ACID) features.

-Truth should be told, this software is old and doesn't have elegant code. **But**... it works really well for many scenarios and has a remarkable performance.
+It also provides multi version concurrency control.

-In *nix systems it requires [mandatory file locking](http://www.hackinglinuxexposed.com/articles/20030623.html), so be sure you use mand on your fstab.
+In *nix systems if multiple instances of an database needs to kept it requires [mandatory file locking](http://www.hackinglinuxexposed.com/articles/20030623.html), so be sure you use mand on your fstab.
+This will be fixed in the future.

-For a clean API using it, check: [Aggregate](https://github.com/sebastianconcept/Aggregate)
+Omnibase uses now a unified FFI based implementations for fnctl calls for locking.
+Because of this the minimal supported version has changed to Pharo9.
 ### Loading

-Use this snippet to load it into your [Pharo](http://www.pharo.org)* image:
+Use this snippet to load it into your [Pharo9](http://www.pharo.org) image:

 ```Smalltalk
 Metacello new